 DVB-T2 stands for Digital Video Broadcasting – Second Generation Terrestrial.
-It is the extension of the television standard DVB-T, created for the broadcast transmission of digital terrestrial television.
+It is an extension of the television standard, DVB-T, created for the broadcast transmission of digital terrestrial television.
 DVB-T2 is adopted as the industry standard in key European and Asian countries.
 It offers higher efficiency, robustness and flexibility, enabling efficient use of valuable terrestrial spectrum for the delivery of audio, video and data services to fixed, portable and mobile devices.

-- Better quality pictures (e.g High Definition TV and even 3 Dimensional TV)
+- Better quality pictures (e.g. High Definition TV and even 3-Dimensional TV)

 - Superior sound (e.g. surround sound)